2018 JGP Czech Republic, the fifth event of the Series, plays out in Ostrava, Sep. 26-29.

-As of Sep.
-18 there are 97 skaters currently slated to compete at this event: 36 ladies, 24 men 19 pairs and 18 ice dance teams registered.
+As at Sep.
+23 there are 95 skaters currently slated to compete at this event: 36 ladies, 24 men, 17 pairs and 18 ice dance teams registered.
 This will be the longest event of the 2018 Series.

-Alena Kostornaia will be chasing a second title to secure her place at the Final in December.
-With her win in Austria two weeks ago, she is now just one step away from achieving that goal.
-She will be joined by yet another young Russian — Viktoria Vasilieva, 13, who will make her international debut at this event.
+Russia′s Alena Kostornaia will be chasing a second title to secure a place at the Junior Grand Prix Final in December.
+Following her victory in Austria, she is now just one step away from achieving that goal.
+Kostornaia will be joined by yet another young Russian debutante — Viktoria Vasilieva, 13.

-Russian ice dancers, Elizaveta Khudaiberdieva and Nikita Nazarov, first in Bratislava, should have no trouble repeating that result in Ostrava.
-Their teammates, Diana Davis and Gleb Smolkin, will make their international debut at this event.
+Russian ice dancers, Elizaveta Khudaiberdieva and Nikita Nazarov, first in Bratislava, should have no trouble repeating that result at this event.
+They will be joined by teammates Diana Davis and Gleb Smolkin, who will make their international debut.
 Davis is the daughter of Russian coach Eteri Tutberidze.

 2018 JUNIOR GRAND PRIX SERIES